PattMayne/project_brunswick/README.md

 - [ ] When closing program close each font with TTF_CloseFont()
 - [ ] incorporate SQLite database
     - [ ] must download the sqlite3.h header file (#include <sqlite3.h>)
+- [ ] MOBILE proportions are wack.
+Must unwack.
+Maybe this will be about SCALING.
+    - [ ] Button size and Font size are the main issue.
+Button size is based on font size.
+So **font size should adjust automatically based on screen size.**

 ### Long-Range Notes & Plans